nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Parsing and validating your object against a JSON schema requires a powerful library, but makes for very readable and clearly spearated validation specs.
 It is part of Swagger/OpenAPI as well.

 Within statically typed languages input validation is usually part of the deserialisation mapping using annotations or something similar.
-I found these solutions are generally not as comprehensive or flexible as JSON schema or custom validators and require quite some customization to craft a consistent API.
+I found these solutions are generally not as comprehensive or flexible as JSON schema or custom functions; I usually end up adding quite a bit of customization and boilerplate to capture all input validation rules using these mappers.

 ## 6. Retrieve domain objects

 Most backend requests require additional data from external sources (db, cache, third-party service, ...) to process business logic.

 If your primary dependency is a single database and you're using an ORM that resolves relationships automatically you have little to do further.
-Do be aware most (if not all) ORMs resolve relationships lazily; I once debugged a slow JPA-based system and it turned out the logic ended up resolving 7 select queries sequentially (i.e 7 times the app-DB latency, which in itself was 20-30ms I recall).
-A couple of eager annotations fixed the issue.
+Do be aware most (if not all) ORMs resolve relationships lazily; I once debugged a slow JPA-based system and it turned out the logic ended up resolving 7 select queries sequentially (i.e 7 times the app-DB latency, which for this system was significant).
+A couple of eager annotations fixed this issue.

 However, due to the rise of distributed cloud apps and microservices it has become less common your app primarily interacts with just a single database.

-When accessing multiple datasources and services I tend to fetch all data in parallel before doing anything else; and store long-living data in the application context object (or create one manually if my framework doesn't supply one).
-That way the average response time is lower and your business logic can be processed synchronously which simplifies code in most languages and frameworks; particularly JavaScript-based languages, Python and C# suffer from red-colored functions (read [What color is your function](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) for an explanation).
+When accessing multiple datasources and services I tend to fetch all data in parallel before doing anything else; and store long-living data in an application context object.
+That way the average response time is lower and your business logic can be processed synchronously which simplifies code in most languages and frameworks.
+Particularly JavaScript-based languages, Python and C# suffer from red-colored functions (read [What color is your function](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) for an explanation).

-## 7. Semantic validation (business rules)
+## 7. Business rules (semantic validation)

 Business rules are validations based on (usually) runtime information retrieved from domain objects.
 Some examples: